 - 2. Review all aspects of the County and City development regulations, based on this new Comprehensive Plan, to identify potential regulatory and/or standards updates.
 This may include the possible need for additional or modified zoning districts.
 Another source for possible updates is a development regulations evaluation completed by the Comprehensive Plan consultant, separate from this plan. - As part of potentially expanding on or refining the County's zoning treatment of solar energy systems, also explore potential location criteria, and a possible allowance for co-uses with solar farm installations. - Continue to explore zoning strategies and provisions for overcoming "nonconformities" that can stand in the way of beneficial use and re-use of property, including infill development and redevelopment activity.
 Nonconformities arise when a pre-existing condition does not comply with zoning regulations that were adopted or changed later, which is the case in various areas both inside Paducah and elsewhere in McCracken County.
-Aspects of a property that most commonly can end up nonconforming include its use; the size, width and/or depth of the lot; and seizing a special opportunity or addressing a particular challenge one faces, given limited resources - financial and otherwise - and recognizing that various routine and ongoing activities will continue in the meantime.

-the setback and/or height of buildings.
+Aspects of a property that most commonly can end up nonconforming include its use; the size, width and/or depth of the lot; and the setback and/or height of buildings.
 The typical zoning framework prevents all nonconforming uses and buildings from expanding or being altered in certain ways, and nonconforming lots often cannot be built on feasibly.
 This approach usually locks nonconformities in place for the long term, sometimes contributing to disinvestment and blight.